Home Report a Problem Pollution Journal Sewers & Drains Farmland

 Sewers and Drains

-Whilst 'foul water' from toilets, sinks, showers and baths is directed to a water treatment plant via the sewerage system, 'surface water', rainwater from roofs, hard standings and roadside storm gulleys, is sent directly to rivers and eventually the sea.
+Whilst 'foul water' from toilets, sinks, showers, and baths is directed to a water treatment plant via the sewerage system, 'surface water', rainwater from roofs, hard standings, and roadside storm gulleys, is sent directly to rivers and eventually the sea.

-We try to avoid putting anything down a surface water drain, other than clean water.
+So try to avoid putting anything down a surface water drain, other than clean water.

-Washing machines are responsible for 35% of misconnections, when the outlet is wrongly directed into a rain water drain.
+Incidentally, washing machines are responsible for 35% of misconnections, when the outlet is wrongly directed into a rain water drain.
 This risks sending soapy water, and microfibres from synthetic fabrics, towards a river.

 The water treatment plants clean up the sewage and feed it into the river.
 The performance standards for these plants have been raised recently and a lot of investment is in process.
 Read about Macclesfield Waste Water Treatment Works

-In some areas these two drain types are joined into a 'combined sewer'.
+In some areas the two drain types are joined into a 'combined sewer'.
 These are vulnerable to being overwhelmed in very heavy rainfall, and vulnerable to blockages restricting the system's ability to absorb the incoming flows.

 To avoid risk of sewage back-ups, combined sewers are protected by 'Combined Sewer Overflows' (CSOs).
 This 'protection' is achieved at the expense of watercourses, and the map below shows several CSOs as the river wends northwards through Macclesfield.